 Myths & Realities of GMO Labeling Initiatives, Indiana Law Review (February 2015)

 - Following the introduction of Genetically Modified Organisms (“GMOs”) into the food market in 1994, consumer groups and multiple legislative bodies have fought to restrict their sale and label GMOs differently than traditionally developed foods.
 This push to restrict the sale, or label, of GMOs is born of the fear that GMOs will have unforeseen consequences to human health and/or the environment.
 READ ARTICLE

 Beyond the Office

-Drake and his wife, Amanda, are parents to two children.
+Drake and his wife, Amanda, are parents to three children.
 On weekends, the group can frequently be found enjoying the Zoo or the Children’s Museum.

 - Indiana Bar Association